teleprint-me/w3rw/docs/README.md

 All REST API implementations are modeled by the ABI.
 This means that all interfaces are the same and expect the same inputs.
 If there is any differnce in either the input or output, then that difference is subject to the platforms implementation.

-A simpler way to explain it is that Coinbase, Coinbase Pro, and Kraken all will return different results because they each have unique designs that determines I/O operations based on the specified platform.

 We can then come to 2 basic conclusions.

 - The first conclusion is that all I/O will differ if utilizing the Core API as the I/O is platform dependent.
 - The second conclusion is that all I/O will be the same if utilizing the Middleware API as it expects the same input and gives back the same output.
+Any variation that may occur during I/O is platform dependent.

 ### AbstractAuth